Pearls Before Swine by Stephan Pastis for April 10, 2015

 22. Missing large

-patsysutcliffe Premium Member about 9 years ago
+patsysutcliffe Premium Member over 9 years ago

 I love this cartoon.